heikoheiko/fuelbattles/README.md

 The current implementation was written as my first exercise in writing contracts for Ethereum and is still limited.

-But in the future it could be extended to serve as a trust free environment in which confident developers could enter a trial of strength and place bets on their AI implementations.
+In the future it could be extended to serve as a trust free environment in which confident developers would enter a trial of strength and place bets on their AI implementations.